 MODERNITY HAS FAILED US? – THE 1975 DROP THE MOST ANTICIPATED ALBUM OF 2018

 If you were to judge A Brief Inquiry Into Online Relationships based on the singles released in advance alone, you can draw the conclusion that some of the hype is indeed justified.
 The absolute standout being ‘Love It If We Made It’ – a sure contender for song of the year, if not decade.
-In a four minute odyssey of social commentary and millennial angst, frontman Matty Healy delivers his most passionate vocal to date amongst dazzling pizzicato string stabs and a driving rhythm section.
-It’s powerful, innovative and is The 1975 at their absolute finest.
-‘It’s Not Living (If It’s Not With You)’ feels like a natural successor to ‘This Must Be My Dream’, harking back to the 80’s pop scene with a beautifully executed refrain, refined synthesizers and bright, airy guitar work.
-The intimate vintage pop/rhythm and blues ‘Sincerity is Scary’ is one of the more left-field compositions on the record, yet is one of the most satisfying.
+In a four-minute odyssey of social commentary and millennial angst, frontman Matty Healy delivers his most passionate vocal to date amongst dazzling pizzicato string stabs and a driving rhythm section.
+It’s powerful, innovative, and is 1975 at its absolute finest.
+‘It’s Not Living (If It’s Not With You)’ feels like a natural successor to ‘This Must Be My Dream’, harking back to the 80’s pop scene with a beautifully executed refrain, refined synthesizers, and bright, airy guitar work.
+The intimate vintage pop/rhythm and blues ‘Sincerity is Scary’ is one of the more left-field compositions on the record, yet it is one of the most satisfying.

-Where ABIIOR falls short is when it destroys the bold songwriting approach with hideous levels of overproduction, dives into bafflingly dodgy territory or simply doesn’t engage as well as the dizzy heights that ‘Love It If We Made It’ and ‘I Always Wanna Die (Sometimes)’ enjoy.
-Cuts such as the irritatingly addictive ‘TOOTIMETOOTIMETOOTIME’ and behold, the irritatingly titled ‘I Like America & America Likes Me’ see Healy’s vocal slathered in auto-tune, whilst the overall vibe seems depersonalised and completely uninspiring.
-The wild ride in consistency is then essentially derailed by the album’s midpoint with the utterly horrific ‘The Man Who Married A Robot/Love Theme’, a monologue-driven spectacle/social experiment in giving listeners a dose of complete bemusement and disgust.
-While I’m sure The 1975 did not intend for it to be so obnoxious, hopefully they are now aware and can erase any thought of it from their future creative selves.
+Where ABIIOR falls short is when it destroys the bold songwriting approach with hideous levels of overproduction, dives into the bafflingly dodgy territory, or simply doesn’t engage as well as the dizzy heights that ‘Love It If We Made It’ and ‘I Always Wanna Die (Sometimes)’ enjoy.
+Cuts such as the irritatingly addictive ‘TOOTIMETOOTIMETOOTIME’ and behold, the irritatingly titled ‘I Like America & America Likes Me’ see Healy’s vocal slathered in auto-tune, whilst the overall vibe seems depersonalized and completely uninspiring.
+The wild ride inconsistency is then essentially derailed by the album’s midpoint with the utterly horrific ‘The Man Who Married A Robot/Love Theme’, a monologue-driven spectacle/social experiment in giving listeners a dose of complete bemusement and disgust.
+While I’m sure 1975 did not intend for it to be so obnoxious, hopefully, they are now aware and can erase any thought of it from their future creative selves.
 Please.